mingdeyu/DGP/README.md

 ## For R users
 The `R` interface to the package is available at [`dgpsi-R`](https://github.com/mingdeyu/dgpsi-R).

-## A Python package for deep and linked Gaussian process emulations
+## A Python package for deep and linked Gaussian process emulations using stochastic imputation (SI)
 `dgpsi` currently implements:

 * Deep Gaussian process emulation with flexible architecture construction: